chakrabar/chakrabar.github.io/index.md

 excerpt: "Technical & non-technical titbits of everyday life"
 ---

-### Welcome to the technical & everyday-life notes from AC
+Welcome to the technical & everyday-life notes from AC.
 Here I talk about some daily tips & trick of programming.
 Mostly I maintain some random developer notes.
 Sometimes I also write about non-technical normal everyday stuffs.

 If you want to see my profile or get in touch, go to the [About](/about) section.